 For pet behavior problems such as barking, digging, scratching, problem urination, etc., first talk to your veterinarian—some behaviors can be caused by health problems, and for others there may be medications available.

 - For dog behavior issues, consult with a trainer or dog behaviorist in your area.
-There are also great dog behavior help articles and tips in the “Doggie Tips” category of our blog, http://www.adoptapet.com/blog/dog-behavior-and-training/.
-Keep in mind that if your dog is having a behavior problem, it will need to be addressed at some point, and generally in his home with the people he loves and trusts is the best place.
+You can also find dog behavior help articles in our blog, http://www.adoptapet.com/blog/dog-behavior-and-training/ Keep in mind that if your dog has a behavior problem, it will need to be addressed at some point, and generally in his home with the people he loves and trusts is the best place.

 - For cat behavior issues, we have many articles at http://www.adoptapet.com/blog/cat-behavior-and-training/ - and also visit the Cats International website at www.catsinternational.org or call (262) 375-8852 after you have spoken with your veterinarian.
 Most cat behavior problems are solvable!